turingschool/front-end-curriculum/lessons/module-1/js-dot-bracket-notation.md

 * Apply our knowledge of each notation to gain a deeper understanding about a familiar concept

 ## Pre-Work
-Watch [this video](https://www.youtube.com/watch?v=DJ0deyVQZPw) about dot and bracket notation.
+Watch the first 7 minutes of [this video](https://www.youtube.com/watch?v=DJ0deyVQZPw) about dot and bracket notation.
+If you want to watch the whole thing, go ahead!
+Just know that it covers some Mod 2 concepts that may be a little intimidating at this point :)

 ## Vocabulary